elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

     - We can solve this by making a non-blocking request to the endpoint after the page loads.
 Alternatively, show it only when the user opens a flyout desgined to show these diffs.

 ## Other open questions

-3. Do we want the `customized` field to revert to `false` if the fields revert to match the base version after diverging?